Determining your tax residencyPrint the page

 - Failing which, the tax authorities in the two countries may be asked to decide upon your tax residency.

+People in France who are not tax residents are only taxed on income from French sources.
 Residents of France are taxed on the entirety of their income earned from French sources or from foreign sources.

 International tax treaties may also provide for specific arrangements.